 FY2026 Cooperative Agreements for States and Territories to Improve Local 988 Capacity

-This funding opportunity provides financial support to state and territorial government agencies to improve local crisis response systems for the 988 Suicide & Crisis Lifeline, ensuring better access to mental health and substance use crisis services.
+This funding opportunity provides financial support to state and territorial governments to improve their local crisis response systems for individuals experiencing mental health emergencies through the 988 Suicide and Crisis Lifeline.

 Award Range